 Our firm has been helping pedestrians since 1982 obtain the compensation they deserve when they are injured in an accident.
-In a split second, the walker's life may be turned upside down as they suffer physical and monetary damages.
-Every member of our staff and our legal team understands the traumatic effects a pedestrian crash has, and we work together to make it easier for our clients as they proceed through this difficult time.
+The walker's life may be turned upside down in a split second as they suffer physical and monetary damages.
+Every member of our staff and legal team understands the traumatic effects of a pedestrian crash, and we work together to make it easier for our clients as they proceed through this difficult time.
 Fighting for our client's rights is what we do best, and we use our legal acumen and investigative diligence to successfully resolve your case.
-Call us at (925) 428-5220, or reach out to us online.Increased Incidence of Pedestrian Accidents
+Call us at (925) 428-5220 or online.Increased Incidence of Pedestrian Accidents

 Despite the roughly 30 percent decrease in traffic accidents in 2020 evidenced nationwide, the rate of fatalities has increased by 8 percent.
-This is primarily due to the high pedestrian deaths, which rose to 6,721 in 2020 from 6,412 in 2019.
-The disparity here is that with fewer vehicles on the road, pedestrian accidents still increased.Speed Is to Blame
+This is primarily due to the high number of pedestrian deaths, which rose to 6,721 2020 from 6,412 in 2019.
+The disparity here is that pedestrian accidents still increase with fewer vehicles on the road.Speed Is to Blame

-First responders provided an answer to this dilemma, saying speed is the culprit.
-Not only is speeding being blamed, but the prevalence of larger vehicles such as SUVs traveling at a higher speed is responsible for catastrophic pedestrian collisions and deaths.
-This is true in Oakley and the surrounding areas as well as across the country.Compensation in a Pedestrian Accident
+First responders answered this dilemma, saying speed is the culprit.
+Not only is speeding being blamed, but the prevalence of larger vehicles, such as SUVs, traveling at a higher speed is responsible for catastrophic pedestrian collisions and deaths.
+This is true in Oakley and the surrounding areas and across the country.Compensation in a Pedestrian Accident

-When a pedestrian is injured by a negligent motorist or another party such as a city agency in charge of maintenance of crosswalks, the following damages can be collected:
+When a pedestrian is injured by a negligent motorist or another party, such as a city agency in charge of the maintenance of crosswalks, the following damages can be collected:

-- Rehabilitative and ongoing care: This category includes physical therapy in rehabilitation facilities as well as room costs, outpatient physical therapy and assistive devices such as wheelchairs, walkers and others.
+- Rehabilitative and ongoing care: This category includes physical therapy in rehabilitation facilities and room costs, outpatient physical therapy, and assistive devices such as wheelchairs, walkers, and others.

 - Mental health services: The traumatic effects of a pedestrian accident can lead to mental health issues such as anxiety and post-traumatic stress disorder.
 The cost of a counselor or psychologist would be covered.